Elizabeth Zackheim Tuesday July 20 3:51pm

 Yo tengo hambre. = I am hungry.

-Fortunately, we’re just talking about a finite list of idiomatic expressions.
-All you need to do is memorize them and you’ll be good to go.
+Unlike the ser vs. estar question (for more on that see our blog on this topic), we’re just talking about a finite list of idiomatic expressions.
+All you need to do is memorize your list of expressions with tener and you’ll be good to go.

-The other piece of good news is, you don’t need to modify the “descriptor” to match the gender/number of the subject.
+The other piece of good news is, you don’t need to modify the “descriptor” to match the gender/number of the subject as you do with ser and estar + an adjective.
+For example, when you say soy alto/alta (I am tall) the adjective (in this case alto or alta) needs to agree with the subject; alto for masculine, alta for feminine, altos for masculine plural and altas for feminine plural.
 When you say “Yo tengo hambre”, as we mentioned, you are technically saying “I have hunger.”
 In this case “hunger” is a noun so you don’t have to make any changes to fit the subject as you would with adjectives.
 Here’s how it looks:

 yo tengo hambre nosotros/nosotras temenos hambre